Britney Spears not only blazed a trail, she might just make us better humans | NewsChannel 3-12

 It was a moment many headlines overlooked to instead focus on the fact that Spears almost dropped her infant child while trying to avoid aggressive photographers.

-In the years that have passed, Spears faced other stuggles and has gone on to new professional and personal success — all under the same blindingly bright spotlight.
+In the years that have passed, Spears faced other struggles and has gone on to new professional and personal success — all under a blindingly bright spotlight.
 In the process, she’s paved a path for young women in entertainment who came after her, and shown the public we can do better.

 ‘A cautionary tale’